-- 2.08 Planning applications to develop land within an undeveloped gap will need to demonstrate clearly that the proposal will not undermine the separate identities of mainland settlements or result in their coalescence.
+- 2.09 Planning applications to develop land within an undeveloped gap will need to demonstrate clearly that the proposal will not undermine the separate identities of mainland settlements or result in their coalescence.
 This still allows small scale householder development to come forward, which is defined as an extension or alteration of a building that does not result in disproportionate additions over and above the size of the original building.
-Development that meets an overriding public need or interest that cannot be accommodated elsewhere in the Borough will need to be carefully designed so it does not significantly affect the separate identities of settlement and prevents coalescence.
-The NPPF also allows for development in the non-urban areas in special circumstances, for example to meet the needs of rural workers and to reuse redundant or disused buildings. - 2.09 The undeveloped areas of Hayling Island are not a designated gap in accordance with Core Strategy Policy CS11, however these areas help to define the Borough's special environment and identity.
+The Council is aware that a number of the Borough's sports and leisure clubs are exploring opportunities to improve, extend or relocate their existing facilities in the Borough.
+In light of this criterion 2 of the policy has been included to sensitively enable the provision of appropriate facilities for sport. recreation and for cemeteries in the undeveloped gaps where these cannot be accommodated elsewhere in the Borough.
+Development that meets criterion 2 of the policy, an overriding public need or interest that cannot be accommodated elsewhere in the Borough will need to be carefully designed so as not to significantly affect the separate identities of settlements and to prevent their coalescence.
+The NPPF also allows for development in the non-urban areas in special circumstances, for example to meet the needs of rural workers and to reuse redundant or disused buildings. - 2.10 The undeveloped areas of Hayling Island are not a designated gap in accordance with Core Strategy Policy CS11, however these areas help to define the Borough's special environment and identity.
 Core Strategy Policy CS17 sets out the strategy for delivering development within the urban areas, while protecting the non-urban areas.
 Proposals for development in the nonurban areas need to be considered on the basis of the local plan policies and also the NPPF policies on rural areas.
-There are a number of established developments outside the urban area on Havling Island.
+There are a number of established developments outside the urban area on Hayling Island.
 These include established holiday centres, which make a significant contribution to the Borough's tourism offer and local economy.
 Proposals that would enhance these facilities will be encouraged providing that they comply with all other Local Plan policies particularly with regard to flood risk and nature conservation.
 The NPPF policies allow authorities to consider exception development for affordable housing in the non-urban area.
 However, Havant Borough Council does not consider it necessary or appropriate to allow rural exception sites for affordable housing on Hayling Island.
 The Council and the Government Inspector who examined the Core Strategy considered 'that growth on Hayling Island should be limited/restricted' because of local circumstances.
 Clearly there is a need for affordable housing on Hayling Island.
 The Council is satisfied that the housing needs of the local community and the rest of the Borough can be met through the allocated sites and sites within the urban area boundaries on the island and in the rest of the Borough.
 The predominantly urban and compact nature of the Borough means that the distances between settlements are relatively small, and therefore the need for small scale affordable housing to serve remote rural settlements does not apply.
+Decision on planning applications will be determined in accordance with the NPPF, Core Strategy and Allocations Plan including Policy AL2.
+The Council's Landscape Architect will advise the Council's Development Management Team on the impact of relevant developments in the undeveloped gaps.
+The Council has given due regard to these impacts in the selection of sites in the Allocations Plan.
+It is considered appropriate to assess these developments against the criteria and impact threshold as set out in the Havant Borough Gaps Review, November 2012.